What is Cetuximab?

 Cetuximab is given by medical professionals and the chance of getting an expired medicine is rare.
 It is advised not to use any medicine that is expired to avoid any adverse effects.
 Consult your doctor immediately if any adverse effects are noticed by taking any expired medicine.
 It is advised to check the label while purchasing the medicine to verify the expiry date to be safe.

-Effect of missing a dose of Cetuximab
+Effect of missing a dose

 Chances of missing the dosage are very rare as the medicine is administered under medical supervision in hospital environment.
 If you miss certain schedule to take the injection, consult your doctor immediately for further guidance.